ssMaritime.com & ssMaritime.net

 Photograph from the Ingo Mosemann collection

-The Mark Cameron story of his voyage to New Zealand.
+The Mark Cameron story of his voyage to New Zealand:

 As my Father was a helicopter pilot and early in 1961 he found work in New Zealand, but they needed his presence at short notice, therefore he had to fly to New Zealand meaning that my Mother, Anne Francis Cameron, nee Parkes aged 21 at the time, had to arrange our voyage, pack up house and home get ready and eventually we sailed on the MS Seven Seas in the autumn of 1961 to New Zealand and we joined my Father there.
-We sailed from the UK via the Panama Canal and like so many others we were emigrating from UK on what I believe is called in the ‘Ten Pound Special.’
+We sailed from the UK via the Panama Canal and like so many others we were emigrating from UK on what I believe are called in the ‘Ten Pound Special.’

 We settled down and spent years in Huntley New Zealand, that is, until my Father was moved on to Africa, for in those days a helicopter pilot’s job was particularly itinerant and I can say that it still is.
 Later I became a pilot myself and now I fly for Emirates.